hicksman/hicksman/readme.md

 # About me

-Experienced Data Engineer with 2 years of hands-on experience in designing and optimizing data processing pipelines.
-Proficient in Python, PostgreSQL and Pandas.
-Currently learning Hadoop and Spark to expand capabilities in big data.
+Data Engineer with 3 years of experience, specializing in Python and PostgreSQL.
+Proven track record in developing and supporting banking reporting systems (RBO).
+Proficient in building robust ETL pipelines and automating data collection via APIs using Apache Airflow.

 ## My skills